mk12/mini-pinions/notes.md

 Finally!
 It actually feels like _Tiny Wi_---I mean, like I intended it to feel.
 I still need to fine-tune some constants, but it is already fun and challenging.
 Some of the code is a bit of a mess, so I will need to go over it carefully and refactor some things.

 [12]: https://github.com/mk12/luminosity

+## Halfway there

+The game was running pretty slow on the school computers.
+I optimized the vectors slightly in case that was the trouble, but it wasn't.
+The bottleneck seems to always be graphics.
+I didn't want to have unacceptable low-resolution curves, so I tried drawing straight lines instead of spline curves to join the sine points, and performance went way up.

+The physics is basically done, other than the fact that I need to rewrite it in smaller functions because it is pretty messy right now.